 This might seem like a discouraging place to start, but success begins with understanding the landscape, and the environment here is working against you.
 Less than 20% of small businesses will sell successfully.
 In contrast, most owners assume they will be able to sell their business.
 This gap between reality and expectation destroys more sales than anything else.

-If you’re committed you can make a sale happen, but you need to know it is an uphill journey.
+You can make a sale happen, but you need to know it is an uphill journey requiring focused commitment.
 Misplaced optimism will kill your chance to sell.

 It’s time to put on your climbing gear.